-Gardenia introduces new multigrain loaf made with sourdough
+GARDENIA INTRODUCES NEW MULTIGRAIN LOAF MADE WITH SOURDOUGH

 What makes Gardenia's HealthiGrain® Multigrain Loaf so special is that it's made and enhanced with sourdough, so you can be sure you're getting all the benefits listed above, as well as sourdough's delightful, tangy taste.

-The Gardenia HealthiGrain Multigrain Loaf is high in vitamins such as Vitamin D3, Vitamin E, Folate, and a good source of Vitamin A, Zinc, and Fiber, making it a worthy addition to the grocery lists of those wanting to have healthier lifestyles, with a flair for artisan-style bread.
+The Gardenia HealthiGrain® Multigrain Loaf is high in vitamins such as Vitamin D3, Vitamin E, Folate, and a good source of Vitamin A, Zinc, and Fiber, making it a worthy addition to the grocery lists of those wanting to have healthier lifestyles, with a flair for artisan-style breads.

 It may be enjoyed on its own, or it can also be used in a wide variety of healthy recipes or even paired with your favorite soup, dipped in oil with balsamic vinegar, toasted with egg and avocado, or as toppings on your favorite salad.